 Important Notice for Junior Members Planning to Exhibit at JNHE:

-To ensure that your cattle will exhibit with EPDs in the show program, make sure you are compliant in the Whole Herd TPR program.
+To ensure that your cattle will exhibit with EPDs in the show program, make sure you are complaint in the Whole Herd TPR program.
 MyHerd users, check your to-do lists and if you are lacking any information needed for Fall 2015 please complete those lists in order to receive EPDs on your animals at the JNHE.

 Click the icons below to share this information to your social media accounts: